jkbennington/MarkovChains/README.md

 ## What?
    Markov Chains are very powerful algorithms that are used to calculate probabilities.
-They can be used for simple things such as creating realistic data to seed your web app as well as something as powerful as speech recognition.
+They can be used for something as simple as seeding realistic data to something as powerful as speech recognition.

 ## Mental Note
   **The important thing to remember is that Markov Chains use the current state of something to predict the next state.** We'll explore this more later.